⚖️ Understanding The Law the Right Way | Arrest vs Detention Explained — Chapter Eight

 One requires suspicion.

-The other requires proof.
+The other requires probable cause.

-Escalation is not always announced.
+Escalation is not always declared.

 It is shown through restraint, time, and control.

-Understanding the difference does not change police authority.
+Understanding the difference does not change authority.

 It changes your understanding of it.